Qovery-Templates/strapi/README.md

 ### Setting things up

-Before you begin, this guide assumes you have create a Strapi app with Qovery's template.
+Before you begin, this guide assumes you have create a Strapi app with Qovery's template and have MySQL installed locally.

 1. Clone the repository created by Qovey
 2. Initialize Strapi in the project cloned with one of the following command: